What Is Ativan Withdrawal?

 There are two stages of benzodiazepine withdrawal: acute withdrawal and protracted withdrawal.

-Acute withdrawal, commonly referred to simply as “withdrawal,” mostly includes physical symptoms.
+Acute withdrawal, commonly referred to simply as “withdrawal,” includes both physical and psychological symptoms.
 Common acute withdrawal symptoms include:

 - Hand tremors